Anisotropic Green Coordinates: Related Work

 \subsection{Cage-based Deformation}

-Cage-based deformation is a fundamental topic in geometry processing, where users manipulate a coarse control structure to drive the deformation of complex objects within the enclosed space.
+Cage-based deformation is a fundamental topic in geometry processing, where users manipulate a coarse control structure to drive the deformation of complex objects within the enclosed space~\cite{2024Survey}.
 Two critical factors in this problem are the geometry of the cage structure and the deformation coordinates defined on the cage.
 The most commonly used cage structure is the oriented simplicial surface, such as closed polygonal chains in 2D and triangle meshes in 3D~\cite{2005MVC, 2008Green, 2009VariationalGC, 2012Biharmonic, 2019GeneralBarycentric, 2024Biharmonic3D}.
 It is the first-order approximation of co-dimensional one surfaces.
 Other methods utilize high-order surfaces, such as polynomial or Bézier surfaces, as the cage structure~\cite{2013CubicMVC, 2023PolyGreen, 2024GCpatych, 2024PolyHighOrder, 2024PolyCauchy, 2025VariationalBiharmonic, 2025BezierCage, 2025Polynomial3D}.
 Such structures enable more precise and flexible control over curved and bending deformations.

-The cage structure mainly influences the flexibility of the deformation; however, the deformation effect is determined by the specific deformation coordinates established on the cage.
-The most widely utilized methods are generalized barycentric coordinates (GBC), which formulate interpolatory coordinates as a partition of unity and are capable of accurately representing any point $\eta$ within the cage.
+While the cage structure can influence the flexibility, the deformation effect is predominantly determined by the specific deformation coordinates established on the cage.
+The most widely utilized methods are generalized barycentric coordinates (GBC), which formulate interpolatory coordinates as a partition of unity and can accurately represent an arbitrary point $\eta$ within the cage.
 As pioneering works, \citet{2003MVCPoly}, \citet{2005MVCPoly}, and \citet{2005MVC} construct closed-form mean value coordinates by projecting the enclosing cage onto a sphere centered at $\eta$ and calculating the contribution of each cage vertex based on this spherical projection.
-There are also other techniques for constructing GBC, such as using the Laplacian equation~\cite{2007Harmonic}, the Poisson integral formula~\cite{2013Poisson}, probability theory~\cite{2008MaxEntropy, 2023MaximumLikelihood}, or stochastic sampling and Monte Carlo integration~\cite{2024Stochastic}.
+There are also other techniques for constructing GBC, such as using the Laplacian equation~\cite{2007Harmonic}, Poisson integral formula~\cite{2013Poisson}, probability theory~\cite{2008MaxEntropy, 2023MaximumLikelihood}, or stochastic sampling and Monte Carlo integration~\cite{2024Stochastic}.
 Additionally, transfinite coordinates~\citep{2006Transfinite, 2009TransfiniteMVC, 2025TransfiniteArbitary} extend the concept of traditional discrete barycentric coordinates to continuous boundaries, offering a general theoretical framework.